 Sweet corn takes on a whole new meaning with this recipe.
 The corncobs look delightfully like the real thing—except they're made of cake, frosting and peanut butter candies!
 These treats really brighten up the Thanksgiving table, and they're so easy to make.
 Children can help with this project, too.
 They'll have fun putting the "kernels" on—and eating a few as well! —Mary Detweiler, Middlefield, Ohio

-- Place cakes on a serving platter or covered board.
+Place cakes on a cutting board or serving platter.
 Frost tops and sides with 1-1/2 cups frosting.
 Decorate tops, sides and bottom ends of each ear with Reese's pieces.
 Cut corn husks into 8- to 12-in. lengths.
 Attach to cakes using additional frosting.
 Gently pull the husks together in the middle and tie with twine.
-Yield: 8 servings.